Kenyan telco Safaricom’s Alpha incubator faces uncertain future – TechCrunch

-Safaricom’s Nairobi based Alpha innovation incubator may have an uncertain future, according to sources.
+Safaricom’s Nairobi-based Alpha innovation incubator may have an uncertain future, according to sources.

 With two high-level departures, and the passing of Safaricom’s CEO Bob Collymore, there are questions on how or if Alpha will continue to operate.